Three fundamental flaws of SIMD ISA:s

 jmp .tail_2

 Notice how the packed SIMD code contains a 4x unrolled version of the main SIMD loop and a scalar tail loop.
+It also contains a setup phase (the first 20 instructions) that should not have a huge performance impact for long arrays, but for short arrays the setup code adds unnecessary overhead.

 Vector (MRISC32)